McGirt v. Oklahoma: Criminal convictions

-McGirt's case was reheard by a federal jury and he was found guilty on three counts of aggravated sexual abuse and sexual contact in November 2020.
-On August 25, 2021, McGirt was sentenced to life in prison without the possibility of parole.
-However, he may be granted compassionate release on or after June 1, 2027, per federal law.
+The Court's judgment reversed McGirt's denial for relief by the Oklahoma criminal court, which withdrew the state convictions and set McGirt to remain in prison until a federal jury trial held in November 2020.
+McGirt was found guilty on three counts of aggravated sexual abuse and sexual contact in November 2020, and sentenced to life in prison without the possibility of parole in August 2021.
+McGirt appealed to the Tenth Circuit, which, in June 2023, reversed the ruling based on improper procedures used to introduce testimony from the original trial and ordered a new trial that had been scheduled for March 2024.
+McGirt pled guilty prior to the new trial in December 2023, and his sentence was reduced to 30 years with time served credited, allowing for his release in May 2024.
+McGirt was arrested in August 2024 and pleaded no contest in Seminole Nation of Oklahoma court to residing at an address other than his registered address with the sex offender registry.
+He was sentenced to six months in the Seminole County jail.

 In the months following the McGirt decision, several convictions of tribal members who were tried under Oklahoma state law had been undone and new trials held under federal law.
 Further complicating matters was the March 2021 decision of the Oklahoma Supreme Court in the case of Shaun Bosse, a non-tribal state resident who had been convicted of the murder of a Chickasaw family on tribal lands in 2012.
 The Oklahoma Supreme Court ruled that under McGirt, Bosse must be tried under federal law as well since the victims were Native American.
-In April 2021, Oklahoma Governor Kevin Stitt stated that the U.S. Supreme Court's decision had created a threat to public safety because thousands of convicted criminals may have their convictions overturned due to the Bosse ruling.
+In April 2021, Oklahoma Governor Kevin Stitt, himself a citizen of the Cherokee Nation, stated that the U.S. Supreme Court's decision had created a threat to public safety because thousands of convicted criminals may have their convictions overturned due to the Bosse ruling.
 The Cherokee Nation said it was "hard at work to ensure public safety" after the court "acknowledged the state illegally exerted prosecutorial authority involving Natives on our lands for decades" in McGirt and announced they had refiled over 500 cases dismissed in state courts.
 Following the Bosse ruling, Attorney General Michael J. Hunter filed an emergency request with the U.S. Supreme Court beseeching the judges to intervene and reconsider their McGirt decision.
 The Supreme Court granted the state's request on May 26, 2021, allowing the state to retain custody of Bosse pending a review of the state's petition.
 Bosse's case was reheard by the Oklahoma Court of Criminal Appeals in September 2021.
 The court ruled that the McGirt decision was not retroactive and denied release to the tribal/federal judiciary.
 As a result, the state withdrew its petition.
 Other incarcerated Native Americans continued to challenge this ruling, but the U.S. Supreme Court refused to hear these challenges, maintaining the Oklahoma Court's position that McGirt was not retroactive.